voteview/member_photos/README.md

 ### Installing prerequisites to add images

 In order to add images, you will need to install several dependencies.
-The scrapers, which seek and download new images, require [Python](https://www.python.org/) and external dependencies currently described in `requirements.txt`.
+The scrapers, which seek and download new images, require [Python](https://www.python.org/) and several libraries.
 The image processing side, which resizes and crops images, requires [ImageMagick](https://imagemagick.org/index.php), [smartcrop-cli](https://github.com/jwagner/smartcrop-cli), [JPEGTran](https://jpegclub.org/jpegtran/), and [jpegoptim](https://github.com/tjko/jpegoptim).

-Ubuntu / apt users may find `dependencies.sh` convenient to install some of the above.
+To install external dependencies, users running environments with support for `apt` or `brew` can run `dependencies.sh`.

+To install Python dependencies, use `poetry install` via [Poetry](https://python-poetry.org/) or `pip install -r requirements.txt`.

 ### Quick tutorial: adding new images